 Listen without planning what you are going to say in response.
 Let go of your own agenda, and be aware that you need to listen.
 Always make eye contact to show your partner that you're engaged in what they're saying.

 Pay attention when your partner is speaking by not becoming easily distracted.
 Don't look at the TV, glance at your phone, or finish up a chore.

-Use Feedback Technique
+Use the Feedback Technique

-Pay Attention to Their Non-Verbal Signs
+Pay Attention To Their Non-Verbal Signs

 Understand the Differences in Your Communication Styles